CJL1nk/VoiceInput/README.md

-i lost most of this project so im literally just dropping the source and whatever else in here
+i lost most of this project so im literally just dropping the src and whatever else in here